Why do baby animals need a series of shots, and how many do they need?

 It is important to realize that these are just guidelines and different regions and different pet lifestyles will justify modifications.

-It depends on the vaccine.
-Here are our hospital recommendations for adult animals who skip an annual vaccine (though other hospitals are likely to have different recommendations as vaccination policy tends to be very individualized to the practice):
+It depends on the vaccine and the hospital.
+Hospitals are likely to have different recommendations as vaccination policy tends to be individualized to the practice and its geographic location.
+At some hospitals, recommendations for adult animals who skip an annual vaccine include:

 To view the Mar Vista Animal Medical Center Vaccination policy and recommendations click here.

 For dogs, core vaccines are the basic distemper shot (DHLPP) and the rabies vaccine.
-Since dogs do go outside for walks, for grooming, to the vet’s office etc. we recommend vaccine against Kennel Cough for all our canine patients though these are not listed as "core" by the aforementioned organizations.
+Since dogs do go outside for walks, for grooming, to the vet’s office etc. we recommend vaccine against kennel cough for all our canine patients though these are not listed as "core" by the aforementioned organizations.
+Recently, canine influenza has become a concern in the United States.
+Dogs that rarely contact other dogs probably do not need vaccination for this but dogs that go to day care, grooming, or boarding facilities should be vaccinated.

 These terms apply to vaccine against viral infection.